emqx/cloud-docs/en_US/README.md

 - **Send data to HTTP services and other MQTT services**:
   - Send data to Web services
-  - bridge data to MQTT Broker
+  - Bridge data to MQTT Broker

 **Professional and Unlimited plans only**